bemasc/modern-http-proxies/draft-schwartz-httpbis-connect-tcp.md

 * support Extended CONNECT.
 * convert HTTP/1.1 Upgrade requests into Extended CONNECT.
-* allow the CONNECT method to pass through to the origin.
+* allow the Extended CONNECT method to pass through to the origin.
 * forward Proxy-* request headers to the origin.

 # IANA Considerations